WHAT IS YOUR DOMESTIC SHIPPING POLICY?

 WHAT IS YOUR DOMESTIC RETURN POLICY?

-We want you to be 100% thrilled with your purchase but due to the fragile nature of feathers, we do not as a general practice accept returns.
+We want you to be 100% thrilled with your purchase but due to the fragile nature of vintage products and feathers, we do not as a general practice accept returns.
 However, we will bend over backwards to make sure you are satisfied with your experience with The Feathered Head.
 Any problems or concerns must be addressed within 5 days of receiving your merchandise by contacting us by phone (424-234-8070) or by email (email@example.com) and we will consider it on a case-by-case basis.
 We regret that we cannot accept returns for size or color.
 Refunds will only be given if an item has been misrepresented or is damaged, with notification to us in 5 days.
 If the item warrants a refund we will issue a refund to your credit card or Paypal account in the amount of the purchase price and tax (if applicable) minus shipping charges.
 In some cases it may take up to 10 business days for your refund to be processed by your credit card company and we are not responsible for delays on the part of your financial institution.
 We cannot be responsible for any returned packages lost by shipping companies so please use delivery confirmation or tracking.

 If you need to cancel an order, please contact us via phone or email as soon as possible.
 If we speak to you before 12:00pm PST on the day your order is shipping, we will catch it and issue a full refund.
 Please leave a voice mail with your name, number and order description if you aren’t able to speak to us directly and we’ll contact you to confirm your cancellation.